puppetlabs/puppet-docs/source/pe/3.3/install_windows.markdown

 [server]: ./images/windows/wizard_server.png
 [signcert]: ./install_agents.html#signing-agent-certificates

-Installing Puppet Enterprise for Windows
+Installing Windows Puppet Enterprise Agents
 -----

+**Note**: Windows nodes can only run the puppet agent component; the puppet master component must be run on a supported Linux machine.

 The PE Windows installer is a standard Windows .msi package and will run as a graphical wizard.
 Alternately, you can run the installer unattended; [see "Automated Installation"](#automated-installation) for more information.